Azure/azure-quickstart-templates/openjdk-tomcat-ubuntu-vm/gettingstarted.md

 Have fun!

+Once the VM is successfully provisioned, tomcat installation can be verified by accessing the link http://<FQDN name or public IP>:8080/

 ### Using the Portal

 At the Portal, in All Services look for **Templates**, you can favorite this service.